Facebook Says 14 Million Accounts Had Broad Array Of Personal Data Stolen

 Facebook would not discuss a suspect or a motive, at the FBI's request.
 The bureau is actively investigating the breach.

 As NPR has previously reported, the hack exploited three separate bugs in Facebook's code.
-No passwords were actually compromised, but the hackers were able to gain "access tokens" that let them use accounts as though they were logged in as another person.
+No passwords were compromised, but the hackers were able to gain "access tokens" that let them use accounts as though they were logged in as another person.
 In late September, Facebook detected unusual activity, discovered the bugs and disabled them.

 Fifteen million of those users had their names and contact details — which could be email addresses or phone numbers — accessed.